zhutchens1/foftools/README.md

 There are two key functions  in the package:
 1. the `fof.fast_fof` function, an implementation of the friends-of-friends algorithm (Huchra & Geller, 1982; Berlind et al. 2006).
 2. the `fof.fast_pfof` function, an implementation of the probability friends-of-friends algorithm (Liu et al. 2009).
+The library also includes a number of functions for computing the properties of the groups, such as their multiplicities, radii or velocity dispersions, and total masses.

 ### The Friends-of-Friends Algorithm
-We sort galaxe following the process described in Berlind et al. (2006).
+Our FoF code works by following the process described in Berlind et al. (2006).
 In this approach, two galaxies are considered friends if the perpendicular and line-of-sight comoving distances between them are each less than a characteristic linking length.
 The perpendicular and line-of-sight linking lengths are products of the mean separation between galaxies with the perpendicular and line-of-sight linking constants.
-Application of this algorithm requires computing transverse sky-distances between galaxies

-The choice of linking constant is dependent on survey setup and scientific goals.
-As in Eckert et al. (2017), groups identified in the RESOLVE and ECO surveys use linking constants that are optimized for the study of galaxy environment, `bperp=0.07` and `blos=1.1`, as in Duarte & Mamon (2014).
+In general, linking lengths are optimized with mock catalogs, but Duarte & Mamon (2014) provide several recommendations for different scientific purposes.

 Our implementation of the FoF algorithm is the `fof.fast_fof` function.
 It can be called as:
 ```
 fof.fast_fof(ra, dec, cz, bperp, blos, s)
 ```
 Here `ra`, `dec`, and `cz` are iterables that represent the coordinates of galaxies to be included in the group-finding.
-The `bperp` and `blos` parametersare the dimensionless linking factors that optimize the mean separation between galaxies, `s`, to identify groups.
+The `bperp` and `blos` parameters are the dimensionless linking factors that optimize the mean separation between galaxies, `s`, to identify groups.
 The `fast_fof` function will return a NumPy array containing a group identification number for every input galaxy.
+The algorithm will also accept `s` as an iterable of equivalent length as `ra`.

 **Note: The FoF algorithm will run helper functions for calculating the perpendicular and line-of-sight comoving distances between galaxies.
 The `foftools` package defaults to a LambdaCDM cosmology with H0 = 100.0, OmegaM = 0.3, and OmegaDE = 0.7.
 These can be modified in the source.**